 Good contractors can provide this guidance because they are the leaders of the project.
 They lean heavily on their expertise to anticipate potential issues and provide solutions to any of these problems.
 They will effectively coordinate efforts between the owner, client, architect, and contractor and manage any subcontractors needed for the project.

 The contractor should have vast knowledge of all legal issues, permits, and building codes involved so the project stays straight and narrow.
 They will also be mindful of controlling cost and assessing risk throughout the pre-construction and construction process.

 Here are some of the items you can expect to cover during the pre-construction phase:

-Being able to evaluate all possible scenarios up front gives the client confidence that the contractor they are working with knows what they are doing, and having realistic expectations helps to avoid issues while the project is underway.
-It’s a real win, win for everyone involved.
+Evaluating all possible scenarios, upfront gives the client confidence that the contractor they are working with knows what they are doing.
+Having realistic expectations helps avoid issues while the project is underway.
+It’s a real win-win for everyone involved.

 Again, the length of the pre-construction process will depend on the scope of the project.
 This phase can take anywhere from two to 12 weeks.
-While 12 weeks may seem like a long time, it really isn’t when you consider the amount of value the pre-construction phase adds to the project.
-Contact us or schedule a demo today to learn more!
+While 12 weeks may seem like a long time, it really isn’t when you consider the value the pre-construction phase adds to the project.